 Noelia Salido Andrés (alumni of the Course of Specialization in Social Innovation and Responsibility of the INDITEX –UDC Chair) served as the head of the technical secretary of the INDITEX –UDC Chair between 2013 and 2015.

 Ms. Felgueiras credentials include an undergraduate degree in international relations from the Technical University of Lisbon, a master’s in management and public policy and a post-degree in social responsibility and innovation from the University of A Coruña (UDC).

 She has developed her professional life in Spain, Portugal and Belgium, and in the third sector, the private firm and international organizations, such as the European Union, Council of Europe and the United Nations.
 She has served as policy officer and chief of department of international relations and policies in the field of youth policies and youth work at national and international level third sector organizations, as well as consultant on European projects and funding at the private firm.
 For the last few years, she has been researching on social sciences on third sector, philanthropy, social services and social responsibility and innovation related fields, participating in research projects and international congresses and publications.
 She has been responsible for the technical secretariat of the post-degree of the INDITEX-UDC Chair during its first edition; she continues to collaborate with the Chair as member of its research team and methodological tutor of the practical projects the students must develop.
 Ms. Felgueiras currently serves as European projects manager at the Galician Food Cluster.

-Ana Felgueiras (alumni of the Post-degree Course on Social Responsability of the INDITEX-UDC Chair 2011/2012) belongs to the research team of the INDITEX–UDC Chair between 2011 and 2013, and she was the methodological tutor of the practical projects between 2014 and 2017.
+Ana Felgueiras (alumni of the Course of Specialization in Social Innovation and Responsibility of the INDITEX –UDC Chair) belongs to the research team of the INDITEX–UDC Chair between 2011 and 2013, and she was the methodological tutor of the practical projects between 2014 and 2017.